dec1/spring-aws/spring/readme.md

 ###
 - _Proxy (e.g. Zscaler)_
-    If using a [proxy](local/proxy/readme.md) like zscaler -- make sure to import cert into jdk if you want to run app locally.
+    If using a proxy like zscaler -- make sure to [import](local/proxy/readme.md) cert into jdk if you want to run app locally.
+App needs to download dependencies at build time, and to access the internet at runtime.

 ###
 - **_AWS_ runtime access and credentials**